ATM Forum: Circuit Emulation Service

-A widely adopted specification to emerge from the ATM Forum was the Circuit Emulation Service specification (CES).
+A widely adopted specification to emerge from the ATM Forum was the Circuit Emulation Service (CES) specification.
 This specification defined a method of creating a service out of mapping TDM DS0 and DS1/E1 Plesiochronous Digital Hierarchy (PDH) signals into Asynchronous Transfer Mode (ATM) cells.
 It also supported J2 and DS-3 signals.
 The service was built around the ATM Adaption Layer 1 specification from the ITU.
 The 1.0 version was approved about 1995 and the 2.0 version was approved in January 1997.